rsnpj/notes-site/notes/Year_2/Programming_Paradigms/Functional_Programming/Recursion.md

 # Tail recursion: a special case

 <Definition name="Tail Recursion">

-{`
+A function is tail recursive if the last result of a recursive call is the result of the function itself.

-A function is tail recursive if the last result of a recursive call is the result of the function itself. \n Loosely, the last thing a tail recursive function does is call itself with new arguments, or return a value `}
+Loosely, the last thing a tail recursive function does is call itself with new arguments, or return a value

 </Definition>

 -   Such functions are useful because they have a trivial translation